Missouri University of Science and Technology: Student media

-Honor societies

-Honor societies with chapters at Missouri S&T include:

 Greek life

-Approximately 22% of the undergraduate student body belongs to a social Greek organization.
+Approximately 22% of the undergraduate student body are reported to belong to a social Greek organization.
+There are a total of more than twenty fraternities and sororities.

-There are 19 fraternities and 5 sororities, which collectively raise over $125,000 annually toward various philanthropies.
+The first fraternity established at the Missouri School of Mines and Metallurgy – in 1903 – was the Gamma Xi chapter of Sigma Nu.
+It is the fraternity's 62nd chapter, and remains active at Missouri S&T.

-The Beta-Eta chapter of Tau Kappa Epsilon was founded at the Missouri School of Mines and Metallurgy on March 8, 1947 – the fraternity's 55th chapter.
+The Beta-Eta chapter of Tau Kappa Epsilon – the fraternity's 55th chapter – was founded at the Missouri School of Mines and Metallurgy in 1947.
 It remains active at Missouri S&T and has a chartered alumni association.
 As of fall 2022, the chapter had initiated 1,259 members and received 69 international awards.
-The Beta-Eta chapter has been recognized internationally nine times as a "Top TKE Chapter", the fraternity's highest recognition for a chapter, most recently for the 2021–2022 academic year.
-In 2017, the Tau Kappa Epsilon chapter at Missouri S&T completed construction of a new chapter house on Fraternity Row where the old Delta Sigma Phi round house was located.
-The former TKE house was demolished in 2020 after asbestos abatement in 2019.

 University housing

-Various residence halls are available for those who choose to live on campus: